March 4, 2025

 Network AT&T

 Our Take If you want to get on AT&T's network for their coverage, this prepaid plan is an affordable way to do it.
 It includes their ActiveArmor security, which will actively block spam calls and more.
-Data speeds will slow down after 30GB, so if you're looking for a truly unlimited plan, you might want to consider a different plan
+Data speeds will slow down after 16GB, so if you're looking for more high speed data, you may want to consider another service.

 Best plan for unlimited talk & text